Breaking Down Bro Science

-Actually, the most popular reason is underpinned by the fact that there is direct relationship between exercising and feeling good.
-This almost entirely stems from the release of dopamine.
+The best reason to exercise arises from the is direct relationship between exercising and feeling good.
+This almost entirely comes from the release of dopamine in the brain.

-- Better physical health.
-Every organ in your body relies on blood flow, so every time you exercise, it's like giving a parched garden a long drink from the watering can of life.
+1. Better Physical Health.
+Every organ in your body relies on blood flow.
+Every time you exercise, it's like giving a parched garden a long drink from the watering can of life.

-- Better mental health.
-Hormones and other mood-affecting chemicals are balanced and regulated by exercise, resulting in a happier, more stable mood.
+2. Better Mental Health.
+Hormones and other mood chemicals are balanced and regulated by exercise, resulting in a happier, more stable outlook on life.

-- Better physical performance.
-Exerting your body causes it to adapt, so it can perform better at the same task in future.
-Strength, power, speed, endurance, agility and flexibility are fun to have, and may even contribute to your survival someday.
+3. Better Physical Performance.
+Exertion challenges your body to adapt so it can perform better in future.
+Strength, power, speed, endurance, agility, and flexibility are pretty useful features, and may even contribute to your survival someday.

-- Live longer.
-Ample evidence shows that men and women who exercise live longer and are more mentally and physically capable later in life.
+4. Longer Lifespan.
+Men and women who exercise regularly live longer and are more mentally and physically capable later in life.

-- Better sex life.
-Humans almost always become more attractive with exercise.
-Humans enjoy mating, and attractive humans tend to mate more often.
+6. Better Sex Life.
+Humans almost always become more attractive when they exercise, and attractive humans have the opportunity to mate more often.

 What's The Best Kind of Exercise?

-If your goal is to gain muscle, then a hypertrophic (muscle building) cycle, coupled with muscular endurance exercise, is shown to be the most effective.
+If your goal is to gain muscle, then a hypertrophic (muscle building) cycle, coupled with muscular endurance, is the best type of exercise.

 A Gym Routine to Build Muscle Fast